Posted on :: Tags: , , , ,

 }

 Note that we are converting from the specification to Rust types.
-In the future, these enums can be extended to cover the cases where these patterns are used in other places, or we can merge some of them to reduce complexity.
+In the future, these enums can be extended to cover cases where these patterns are used in other places, or we can merge some of them to reduce complexity.
 Currently, this level of abstraction seems adequate.

-To convert Pattern<String> to Pattern<Glob> (or Pattern<Result<Glob, Error>>), or any other type, we can use a map function similar to Option::map
+To convert Pattern<String> to Pattern<Glob> (or Pattern<Result<Glob, Error>>), or any other type, we can use a map function similar to Option::map:

 fn map<U, F>(self, f: F) -> Pattern<U>